RajeshTechForge/Hands-On-Python/Snake-Water-Gun Game/README.md

 # Contributions

 Feel free to fork this repository and make your own improvements or variations of the game.
 Pull requests are welcome!

-# License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.